mjambon/eledit/README.md

 Installation
 ------------

-Eledit requires only a standard installation of OCaml.
+Building eledit requires only a standard installation of OCaml.
 It no longer relies on Camlp4 or Camlp5.
 It is compiled into a standalone executable that doesn't require an OCaml installation to run properly.